rubyworks/library/README.md

 ### Using the API

 The basics of the Library API are fairly simple.
-Given a location on disc that houses a Ruby library,
+Given a location on disc that houses a Ruby library, e.g. `projects/hello`, a new Library instance can be created like any other object.

     mylib = Library.new('projects/hello')

-Now you can require or load files form that library.
+With a library object in hand, we can require or load files from that library.

     mylib.require 'world'